KCDC-2023-Spring-Workshop/docs/05_Production.md

 # Production

+  - Preparing for Production
+  - Uber Jar
+  - Containers
+  - Native Images using GraalVM

 Production is the greatest place on the web!
 We should all want to go there but we get it, it can be a scary place.

 ![Production](./images/production.png)

 In this lecture you will learn how to build your application using the following methods:

 - Uber JAR
 - Containers
 - Native Image

 ## Uber JAR

 The spring-boot-loader modules lets Spring Boot support executable jar and war files.
 If you use the Maven plugin or the Gradle plugin, executable jars are automatically generated, and you generally do not need to know the details of how they work.

 To create an executable JAR run the following command:

 `./mvnw clean package`

 - **clean**: Deletes the target folder
 - **package**: Invoke Maven's package phase, which will cause the verify, compile and test phases to be invoked in the correct order.

 To run the executable JAR with Java run the following command:

 `java -jar target/runnerz-0.0.1-SNAPSHOT.jar`